JNishitha/careercheckr-app/README.md

 # 🚀 CareerCheckr

-CareerCheckr is a Flutter-based mobile application designed to help users detect fake job and internship opportunities.
+CareerCheckr is a Flutter-based mobile and web application designed to help users detect fake job and internship opportunities.
 By analyzing job descriptions for suspicious patterns, it provides real-time feedback to help students and professionals make safer, smarter career decisions.

 ---